chelseabai/Audio-VR-Shooting-Game/README.md

         beatTarget.transform.localScale = new Vector3(0.25f,0.25f,0.25f);
         Instantiate(beatTarget, new Vector3 (x,y,z), Quaternion.identity);

-I later managed to add various sound components to the targets and also made the targets rotating while travelling towards the player at different speeds.
-I also implemented the destroy animation when the target is hit and tailored the final numbers into a scoring panel displaying over the VR camera view.
+I later managed to add various sound components to the targets and also made the targets rotating while travelling towards the player at different speeds, making the game more interesting to play with.
+I also implemented the destroy animation when the target is hit and tailored the final numbers into a scoring function which displays the number over the VR camera view.

 ## Build & Development